-If you don’t see the answer to your question here, please contact the Digital Archive Team.
+If you don’t see the answer to your question here, please contact us.

 Oh if we only knew!
-Since our collection began somewhere around the year 1900 and was maintained sporadically until about 10 years ago, there are many duplicates.
-We have also been given some rather large collections of photographs recently.
-Most of our photographs were acquired as prints, negatives, glass plates, or other physical items which we have been scanning into digital form over the last 10 years.
-Not all of our collection has been scanned or added to the Digital Archive, but we continue to add more as time and resources allow.
-As of mid-2017 over 5600 photographs have been added to the Archive and our best guess is we have at least that many again to be uploaded.
+Our collection began somewhere around the year 1900 and was maintained sporadically until about 10 years ago.
+Most of our photographs were acquired as prints, negatives, glass plates, or other physical items which we have been scanning into digital form over the last 12 years.
+Most, but not all of our collection has been scanned and we continue to receive more items.
+Currently the Digital Archive makes over 10,000 items available online, most of them photographs.
+Our best guess is that we have an additional 30,000 items in our backlog.

 How can I add or correct information about items in the Digital Archive?